google-research/timesfm/README.md

 ## Installation

+We recommend at least 16GB RAM to load TimesFM dependencies.

 For calling TimesFM, We have two environment files.
 Inside `timesfm`, for GPU installation (assuming CUDA 12 has been setup), you can create a conda environment `tfm_env` from the base folder through: